 Another extension to try is building a tilt-out trash can.
 We retrofit an old upper cabinet into an open lower cabinet and then built a tilt out door with chains that would hold our trash can.
 If your trash is currently out in the open, add a custom tilt-out trash can extension that will hide your trash and add extra square footage to your new counters.

 You can use boards + molding to extend your existing kitchen cabinets to the ceiling.
 It's easy to convert an old cabinet into a tilt out trash can!
 Moving your cabinet over the fridge up to the ceiling can add a surprising amount of storage space.
-Create a recipe bookshelf from an old upper cabinet and add feet for a little extra detail!

 You can use boards + molding to extend your existing kitchen cabinets to the ceiling.